Dutch: A Memoir of Ronald Reagan by Edmund Morris

 Pan-Arabism Before Nasser: Egyptian Power Politics and the Palestine Question by Michael Doran

-George Washington’s Mount Vernon: At Home in Revolutionary America by Robert F. Dalzell Jr., by Lee Baldwin Dalzell
+George Washington’s Mount Vernon: At Home in Revolutionary America by Robert F. Dalzell Jr. and Lee Baldwin Dalzell

 Guard of Honor by James Gould Cozzens